-Enter all amounts of current year and prior year deferrals that are includible in income under section 409A because the NQDC plan fails to satisfy the requirements of section 409A.
-Include the earnings on the deferrals.
+Enter all amounts deferred (including earnings on amounts deferred) that are includible in income under section 409A because the NQDC plan fails to satisfy the requirements of section 409A.
 Do not include amounts previously included in income.
 Also, do not include amounts that are considered to be subject to a substantial risk of forfeiture for purposes of section 409A.
-For additional information, see Notice 2005-1.
+For additional information, see Regulations sections 1.409A-1 through 1.409A-6.